Ube crinkles are soft, fluffy and bursting with the ube flavour you love. They are like mini ube cakes and are perfect for the holidays!

 Like its chocolate counterpart, these ube cookies are soft, moist and fluffy.
 They have that distinctive crackle on top from confectioner’s sugar.

 And they’re just as easy to make too.
-(For the detailed recipe, scroll to the bottom of the page for a printable recipe card.)

 1. COMBINE DRY INGREDIENTS.
 First you want to combine flour, baking powder and salt in a large bowl.
 Set aside.